Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Project Management with GitHub

+* Using the GitHub Flow model
 * Using the GitHub issue tracker
+* Assigning team members to issues in the GitHub issue tracker
-* Using the GitHub Flow model
+* Creating and assigning labels to issues in the GitHub issue tracker
 * Creating and using a repository branch
 * Creating and using a repository fork
 * Merging a branch or a fork to another branch or fork